-Manufacturers continue to deploy increasingly sophisticated processing and data collection devices into their production environments.
-This real-time data collection boom, often referred to as Industry 4.0, is characterized by seamless connectivity, automation, and data exchange.
+Manufacturers deploy increasingly sophisticated processing and data collection devices into their production environments.
+This real-time data collection boom, often called SMART manufacturing or Industry 4.0, is characterized by seamless connectivity, automation, and data exchange.
 While these advanced capabilities have allowed manufacturers to improve productivity, reduce downtime, and identify inefficiencies in their day-to-day operations, they’ve also created an urgent need for more comprehensive network security.

-As a general rule of thumb, an organization’s data and critical assets are only as secure as the networks and systems where they’re processed and stored.
-If cybercriminals can overcome a network’s perimeter, they can usually gain access to sensitive information, launch large-scale ransomware attacks, and even exfiltrate (copy) your data onto their systems for leveraged extortion.
-What makes these threats difficult to manage is that evolving hacking methods along with exploitable software and hardware vulnerabilities crop up on a regular basis.
-Considering cybercrime is $1.5 trillion industry, according to research from Bromium and RSA, it’s unlikely malicious actors will slow down their activities any time soon.
+As a general rule of thumb, an organization’s data and critical assets are only as secure as the networks and systems processed and stored.
+Suppose cybercriminals can overcome a network’s perimeter.
+They gain access to sensitive information, launch ransomware attacks, and exfiltrate (copy) your data for leveraged extortion.
+These threats are challenging to manage because evolving hacking methods and exploitable software and hardware vulnerabilities crop up regularly.
+Considering cybercrime is a $1.5 trillion industry, according to Bromium and RSA research, it’s unlikely malicious actors will slow down their activities any time soon.

-To stay adaptive in the long term, manufacturers have to reassess the effectiveness of their network security and cyberattack prevention systems.
+To stay adaptive in the long term, manufacturers have to reassess the effectiveness of their network security and cyber attack prevention systems.
 Over the past few years, IT security experts have started moving away from design models built on a network perimeter security model.
 This shift is, in part, the result of changing user behaviors and the widespread use of mobile and Internet of Things (IoT) devices.
-According to Gartner, worldwide IoT spending is expected to surpass the $1 trillion mark in 2022.
-That is a significant number of new attacker vectors to secure; before we dive into current trends in cybersecurity, it may be useful to quickly recap what a network perimeter actually entails.
+According to Gartner, worldwide IoT spending will surpass the $1 trillion mark in 2022.
+That is a significant number of new attacker vectors to secure; before we dive into current cybersecurity trends, it may be helpful to quickly recap what a network perimeter entails.

 Breaking Down Network Security

 Network Security refers to “any activity designed to protect the usability and integrity of networks and data,” according to the technology firm Cisco.
 In most cases, manufacturers deploy a host of overlapping hardware and software technologies that allow them to insulate their critical infrastructure from a range of cyber threats, including malware, ransomware, man-in-the-middle attacks, and more.
 Traditionally, these and other digital threats were often stopped at a network’s perimeter, the outermost boundary separating private and local networks from the Internet.
-The general principle is quite straightforward: by blocking potentially harmful internet traffic from accessing a private network, companies can reduce their risk exposure and prevent cybercriminals from establishing a foothold inside their computer systems.
+The general principle is relatively straightforward: companies can reduce their risk exposure and prevent cybercriminals from establishing a foothold inside their computer systems by blocking potentially harmful internet traffic from accessing a private network.

-The three major elements of network security include:
+The three significant elements of network security include:

 - Confidentiality – Only authorized individuals can access data.